soraxas/git-subrepo-squash/README.md

 - `--repo` – path anywhere inside the repository (defaults to `.`).
 - `--quiet` – hide informational messages.

+Running `git-subrepo-squash` (or `git-subrepo-squash status`) prints an ASCII tree of subrepo paths discovered via `git subrepo status`, along with recent commit history DAG for the main repo (controlled by `--log-count`).
+The history stops once all pull parents are shown and tags commits that match a pull parent.
+ANSI color is enabled when output is a TTY (or when `NO_COLOR` is unset).
+Use `--pager` to route the output through your configured pager (`$PAGER`, defaults to `less -FRSX`).

 When no changes are found for the selected subrepo path, the command exits successfully and prints a notice to stderr (unless `--quiet` is used).